Eric Cascales

 Ph.D 2015.
 Thesis entitled “Biogenesis and membrane anchoring of the type VI secretion contractile tail”.

-Now a post-doctoral fellow in Matthew Waldor‘s laboratory (Harvard Medical School, Boston, USA).
+Then a post-doctoral fellow in Matthew Waldor‘s laboratory (Harvard Medical School, Boston, USA).

 Abdelrahim’s Twitter: @zoued_a